Met4FoF/agentMET4FOF/README.md

 ### Create a virtual Python environment

-For the motivation of creating to virtual environment fpor your installation of the agents check [the official Python docs on that topic](https://docs.python.org/3/tutorial/venv.html#introduction).
+For the motivation of creating to virtual environment for your installation of the agents check [the official Python docs on that topic](https://docs.python.org/3/tutorial/venv.html#introduction).
 The commands differ slightly between Windows and Mac/Linux.